Filipe11Dias/Text-Mining-Project/README.md

 Text Tranlations:

-Russian into English
+Russian into English/
-German into English
+German into English/
-Czech into English
+Czech into English/
-Chinese into English
+Chinese into English/
-English into Chinese
+English into Chinese/
-English into Finish
+English into Finish/

 Abstract